wiztools/stagen/README.md

 ### Build

-To build (requires Java 8 and Maven 3, or above versions):
+To build (requires Java 8, or above versions):

-    $ mvn package
+    $ ./gradlew build

-In the `target` directory you will find the build artifacts.
+In the `build` directory you will find the build artifacts.

 ### Running